shahriarsajeeb/trendui-react-native/CLI.md

-## 🌟 TrendUI CLI - Your Gateway to Seamless Integration

-The **TrendUI CLI** is a powerful command-line tool designed to simplify and automate the setup and management of TrendUI components in your React Native project.
-With its intuitive commands, the CLI helps you initialize TrendUI, add components, and configure project settings, making your development process faster and more efficient.

----

-### Commands and Usage

-#### 1. Initialize TrendUI in Your Project
+## 1. Initialize TrendUI in Your Project
 The `init` command sets up TrendUI and configures it based on your preferences.

 **Command:**